 Rectangular Sleeping Bags

 Sleeping bags come in several major shapes.
 Each shape and style is better suited to certain uses or sleeping styles.
 One of the most common shapes is rectangular.
 This shape, the roomiest and most relaxed, is best if you turn or shift in your sleep.
 However, the bags' roomier interior means they are not as warm as other shapes and can be quite bulky.
-Examples include the Woods Rectangular Sleeping Bag from the Canadian Tire Corporation, and the Sleepcell 5 lb.
-Sleeping Bag, available from Sears.

 Semi-Rectangular Sleeping Bags